 Once you’ve decided to attend Oberlin, submit your matriculation deposit to begin the enrollment process.
 You’ll now be able to access the New Student Registration forms through your applicant portal .
 The portal will list the required and optional forms related to your enrollment at Oberlin this fall.

-Register for courses, housing, and meal plans; complete medical history and immunization forms; fill out forms for academic advising and accommodations for students with disabilities; and complete the surveys for sports, community service, and spiritual interests.
+Make course selections, register for housing, and meal plans; complete medical history and immunization forms; fill out forms for academic advising and accommodations for students with disabilities; and complete the surveys for sports, community service, and spiritual interests.
 Pay attention to deadlines.
 Failure to do so could result in a delay in your enrollment.

 Note: Registration forms for housing and dining will be available late May or early June.
 This includes program and theme housing, and cooperative living.
 You must make and submit your selections by June 15 to the Office of Residential Education.
 Housing assignments are confirmed in late July.

-First-year students in the College of Arts and Sciences and in the Double Degree Program are required to register for two or three courses over the summer months; a First Year Seminar Program course is highly recommended.
-You also may consider joining a learning community through our multidisciplinary program StudiOC.
+First-year students in the College of Arts and Sciences and in the Double Degree Program make course selections through the applicant portal.
+The list of courses for first year students and the list of First-Year Seminars will be available in mid-May through the portal.
+Priority deadline for course selections is June 5.
+Over the summer the Registrar's Office/Advising Center will review selections and place students in up to three courses; a First Year Seminar Program course is highly recommended.
+Students also may consider joining a learning community through the multidisciplinary program StudiOC.

-We process course requests in the order we receive them, so submit your forms as soon as possible.
+Course requests are processed in the order in which received, so submit your forms as soon as possible.
 You’ll finalize your remaining courses during Orientation.

 Your Stuff: What to Bring and How to Get It Here